AkshMaheshwari/C-programs/README.md

 # Basic-C-programs-
-For FY's here are Some C and C++ programs for practice :)
+For FYs here are Some C and C++ programs for practice :)
 <br>
 Do make sure to practice some of the programs by yourself and then if you're stuck feel free to use the codes here
 <br>
-I will keep updating these documents so no need to worry and if someone feels like adding your own logic feel free to dm me.
+I will keep updating these documents so you don't have to worry and if someone feels like adding your logic feel free to DM me.
 <br>
 Happy coding guys!